2ndwest/KinectV1Spout/README.md

 If you have questions about it, feel free to message me or open an issue.
 Don't expect support or even for it to work really lol.

+**One other note**: If your system has multiple GPUs, you'll need to make sure that both your sender and your receiver are running on the same card.
+You can change this in your windows graphics settings, but I've had better luck forcing it with Nvidia Control Panel.

 This project depends on several other things I should give credit to:
 - spout.NET: https://github.com/Ruminoid/Spout.NET/ for the C# spout wrapper.
 - The Microsoft Kinect SDK: https://www.microsoft.com/en-us/download/details.aspx?id=44561 for the Kinect V1 SDK.